WOA-Project/DuoWOA/src/routes/docs/installwindows/installwindowsmanually-surfaceduo1/+page.md

 Find the Surface Duo Disk, and take note of the number.
 # select disk <number>
 # list partition
-You will be able to recognize the partitions you made the first time you installed Windows by their size.
-Take note of the ESP and WIN partition numbers.
+You will be able to recognize the partitions we made earlier by their size. take note of the ESP and WIN partition numbers.
 # select partition <esp-partition-number>
 # assign letter=<THE LETTER YOU WANT AS LONG AS IT IS NOT CURRENTLY IN USE IN FILE EXPLORER FOR ANOTHER DRIVE!
 (Example: X)>:
 # select partition <win-partition-number>